 Thank you for your interest in the Master of Studies in Law in Taxation.

-To be admitted, applicants need to satisfy the following eligibility requirements:
+To apply, applicants need to satisfy the following eligibility requirements:

 - hold a baccalaureate degree from a regionally accredited US college or university; and